 The Road To Bella Coola – Wilderness town in Canada’s Great Bear Rainforest

-Venturing to Bella Coola, the little town at the end of the road is a journey like no other.
-The unique town can be reached by sea on a BC ferry vessel, skipping along the spectacular mountainous coastline of British Columbia, or by air cruising above and around the highest mountains in BC.
+Venturing to Bella Coola, the little town at the end of the road. is a journey like no other.
+The unique town can be reached by sea on a British Columbia (BC) ferry vessel, skipping along the spectacular mountainous coastline of BC, or by air cruising above and around the highest mountains in BC.

-I chose to drive 457 km on highway 20 from Williams Lake.
+I chose to drive 457 km (284 miles) on Highway 20 from Williams Lake.
 This is the only road leading to the Bella Coola Valley.
-The highway is paved for the first 319 km to Anahim Lake, through the Chilcotin plateau along prosperous farms and forests.
+The highway is paved for the first 319 km (198.2 miles) to Anahim Lake, through the Chilcotin plateau, along prosperous farms and forests.
 At Anahim Lake, the paved road changes to an all-season gravel road, and that is where the true adventure begins.

 Glimpse into the past